-1. Google Play Music
+1. YouTube Music

 2. Apple Music

 Apart from the 30 million or so songs, users can also watch music videos and listen to live radio stations run by real DJs.
 When you first sign up for the service, it will try to build a music profile and suggest radio stations and playlists, which are about as good as Spotify’s (read: hit or miss).

 3. Pandora Radio

-As you might know, Pandora is a bit different than other streaming services.
-It’s more like a custom radio station than a jukebox.
-Users create “stations” based on the stylistic similarities between songs and artists, and then Pandora’s algorithm plays music that matches those stats.
 If you use Spotify specifically to put music on in the background while you do something else, Pandora is an excellent substitute.
 The infinitely-long, custom radio stations are leagues better than anything the competition offers, with a remarkable recommendation engine that excels in digging up my next favorite band.
-The $9.99 per month subscription fee, which removes all ads, might seem like a lot to pay for a service that doesn’t do play-on-demand.
-However, Pandora is the gold-standard for online radio, and it’s perfect for people who aren’t super picky about what they want to hear right now.

 When you first sign up for the service you’ll build a profile of your listening habits by selecting your favorite genres and artists.
 Then it will suggest playlists based on those choices.
 It doesn’t do an excellent job at picking up on your tastes, but it will still build a personal playlist (called your “flow”) with the music it thinks you’ll like.

 The subscription price for lossless quality is substantially higher than other services, running up to $19.99 per month.
 The service does try to compensate with exclusive early releases of popular music, but so far customers have remained cool, and the service hasn’t seen runaway success.